Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Padres

-On Friday, Lourdes Gurriel Jr. (.326 batting average in his past 10 games, with five doubles, a triple, a home run, a walk and eight RBI) and the Arizona Diamondbacks play the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 9:40 PM ET.
+Lourdes Gurriel Jr. -- 1-for-4 with an RBI in his most recent game -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Joe Musgrove on the mound, on April 22 at 8:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the Padres.
+In his last appearance, he went 1-for-4 with an RBI against the Padres.

 Lourdes Gurriel Jr. Game Info & Props vs. the Padres